Last updated on October 31, 2019

 If you’ve learned (or are in the process of learning) your scale shapes by using the CAGED or 3NPS systems, then you may be feeling a little trapped in those box shapes.
 The problem with these shapes is that there’s an over-emphasis on vertical movement.
 When soloing on guitar we ideally want to able to move not only vertically, but horizontally and diagonally in order to freely roam around the fretboard.

-As Mike mentions in the video, Mick Goodrick talks about this in his book, ‘The Advancing Guitarist’.
+As Mike mentions in the video, Mick Goodrick talks about this in his book, ‘The Advancing Guitarist’, which you can pick up on Amazon.
 It deals with the concept of playing up and down one string i.e. playing horizontally.
 Although you probably wouldn’t play an entire solo on one string, the mental benefits of this exercise are extremely powerful as what you’re really doing is joining up the patterns by creating mental pathways between them.

 Try improvising on the B string in the key of C Major.
 Use the diagram to help you.